Finding Fun on Campus

 I kid you not, I forgot I had any.
 Swept up by homework and kept on my toes by delicately nearing due dates, hobbies joined The Office in my mental filing cabinet of “things to do when all the work is done.”

 Well, I don’t think that will ever happen.
-And while productivity can be super motivating in itself, hobbies add a bit of color to the routine, even if they do at times seem frivolous.
+And while productivity can be super motivating in itself, hobbies add a bit of much-needed color to the routine.

-I’ve found one of the best ways to incorporate hobbies into college life is to weave them into the day, making them not a blatant “waste of time” but rather a creative use of spare moments.
+I’ve found one of the best ways to incorporate hobbies into college life is to weave them into the day, making them a creative use of spare moments.
 For example, now when walking I listen to audiobooks, which offer a sense of cohesion and excitement to the many small commutes across campus.

-I also have become an entry-level horticulturist, spending $4 a month on a plant for my room.
+I also have become an entry-level horticulturist, each month bringing a new plant to my room.
 Taking care of these little charges has been lots of fun and added bright, happy color to the wintery canvas outside the window.

-And, but please don’t tell anyone, I allowed myself to make an impulse purchase this term with half a day’s pay from an extra shift.
-I bought myself a ukulele.
+And, but please don’t tell anyone, I recently bought myself a ukulele.

 What was I thinking?
 Time will tell.
 But I’m really excited to find out!